vmware-tanzu-learning/shipkin-course/units/using-shipkin/extensions/index.md

 pageTitle: Shipkin Extensions
 ---

-# Extensions
 Shipkin currently offers two extensions to markdown.

-## Github
+# Codebase-file

-One can insert code directly from the codebases included in your `unit.json` file.
+The _codebase-file_ extension can insert code directly from codebases included in your `unit.json` file.
+Those codebases need to live on Github and have to be public there.
 Use the extension by inserting the following snippet anywhere in a markdown file.